OzkanGelincik/ames-housing-ml/README.md

 - **Single Best Model (XGBoost): ~0.914**
 - **Ensemble Model: 0.933 (~20% reduction in remaining error).**
 - **Stress Test: Successfully handles extreme outliers (e.g., 200k sq ft inputs) without crashing or outputting infinity, thanks to tree-clamping and robust encoding.**
+- **Business Impact: The "Buy Box" strategy derived from SHAP analysis identifies that finishing a basement and upgrading a kitchen yields the highest ROI, while "Garage Type" is a low-leverage renovation.**

 ---